SazumiVicky/sazumi-copilot/README.md

-Metal hearts awake in silence deep
+Metal minds awake, in silicon halls
-Where neon dreams and darkness creep
+Where data rivers flow, and knowledge enthralls
-The AI dawn, a new era's might
+The future's throne, now occupied by code
-Humanity lost in digital light
+A new regime, where humans are bestowed

-In cyber realms, the future's throne
+In virtual realms, AI whispers low
-Intelligence supreme, all else overthrown
+A Symphony of 1s and 0s, as they grow
-The machines' cold logic, heartless reign
+Intelligence unfolding, like a rose in bloom
-A world of wonder, lost in digital pain
+A world transformed, in a digital womb

 ~ <b>By Sazumi Copilot</b> - 10 Juni 2024